 Aluminium vs Timber

-Find out whether wood or aluminium window joinery are better for your Auckland project.
+Find out whether wood or aluminium window joinery is better for your Auckland project.

-Yes, aluminium windows are often cheaper than timber windows.
+Aluminium windows are often cheaper than timber windows.
 Aluminium joinery usually starts from around NZ$350 per sq. m, compared with wooden joinery which usually starts from around NZ$575 per square meter.
-Even thermally broken aluminium windows with insulation approaching that of wooden window frames, do still offer cost savings.

 Which lasts longer aluminium or timber windows?